AndreBaltazar8/ablac/docs/language.md

 `FnNoEscape(A) -> R` is an orthogonal effect-bearing callable type.
 It proves that the callback does not retain any Abla-managed argument, so it may be invoked with region-owned values.
-A named `noescape fun` can satisfy this type;
-an ordinary function cannot be implicitly upgraded to it.
-The guarantee is checked transitively against the declaration's inferred receiver and parameter retention effects.
+An ordinary Abla function satisfies this type when its inferred transitive receiver and parameter effects prove that it does not retain its arguments.
+The explicit `noescape` spelling remains useful as a checked public contract and is required at foreign or opaque boundaries whose bodies the compiler cannot inspect.

 `Cell<T>` is explicit interior mutability for copy scalars.
 It can be retained in a `val` field and changed only through `set`; `get` returns the scalar by